vnonymous/vnonymous.github.io/bio.md

 Here is a sample work that was done while on a walk at the Kintai Park: ![Winter](Winter.jpg)

-*Credit to the models used in the picture: (for privacy purposes, unfortunately I cannot drop names)*
+*Credit to the models used in the picture: (for privacy purposes, model names will notbe displayed)*

-Any input is greatly appreciated, so here is a link to some of his own finished work: [*Sakura.*](https://vsco.co/jaeosama/images/1)
+Any input is greatly appreciated, so here is a link to some of his other finished work: [*Sakura.*](https://vsco.co/jaeosama/images/1)